-The addition of yearly collapses in the model leads to detected changes in the channel network structure and scale compared to the control run (Figure 9a, b).
-While the main channel location and scale are generally the same between the three runs over time (Supplementary Figure S8), many of the smaller scale channels are identified differently for the model run with yearly collapses.
-In the control run, fewer smaller scale channels, i.e. secondary and connecting, are observed compared to the run with yearly collapses (Figure 9a-b).
-This means there is better connectivity among the channels for the model with yearly collapses.
-The scale, or sand function volume, at which channels are detected, changes between the runs as well.
+The scale, or sand function volume, at which channels are detected changes between the runs as well.
 The shifting of the channel network is associated with the differences in the morphological development of the system.
 In the case of the collapses, the secondary channel network shifts in space (Figure 9b).
-Sediment deposition in the channel decreases the volume of sediment between adjacent channels, and so the volume for $\delta$ .
-So that, identified secondary channels in the control run are identified as connecting channels in the run with collapses.
-Over time, the location of the main channel, associated to channel migration, covers 2% less, whereas the secondary channel covers 4% more of the Western Scheldt in the situation with yearly collapses (Supplementary Figure
+Sediment deposition in the channel decreases the volume of sediment between adjacent channels and so the volume for $\delta$ .
+So that identified secondary channels in the control run are identified as connecting channels in the run with collapses.
+Over time, the location of the main channel, associated to channel migration, covers 2% less, whereas the secondary channel covers 4% more of the Western Scheldt in the situation with yearly collapses (Figure S8).

 The various channel networks are used to determine the depth distribution of the channels.
-The initial network shows a deep main channel (Table 2, Figure 9c).
+The initial network shows a deep main channel (Table 2 and Figure 9c).
 This deep channel is because of dredging activities for maintaining a specific depth of the shipping fairway in the Western Scheldt.
-After 40 years of morphological development, the main channel becomes deeper but the variation increases (Table 2), showing deeper but also shallower channels.
-There is an increase in the number of smaller scale channels (Figure 9d), especially for the run with yearly collapses (Figure 9f).
-We observed some changes in bed elevation between the control run and the model run with yearly collapses, which has a wider distribution (Figure 9d, f).
-The main channel depth for the model run with 10 initial collapses is more comparable to the control run (Figure 9d, e).
-Major changes are observed between the secondary and connecting scale channels, the number of connecting scale channels increases for the run with initial collapses, while the depth generally decreases.
+After 40 years of morphological development, the main channel becomes deeper, but the variation increases (Table 2), showing deeper but also shallower channels.
+There is an increase in the number of smaller-scale channels (Figure 9d), especially for the run with yearly collapses (Figure 9f).
+We observed some changes in bed elevation between the control run and the model run with yearly collapses, which has a wider distribution (Figures 9d and 9f).
+The main channel depth for the model run with 10 initial collapses is more comparable to the control run (Figures 9d and 9e).
+Major changes are observed between the secondary and connecting scale channels, the number of connecting scale channels increases for the run with initial collapses.
 The depth of the secondary channel, however, increases for the run with initial collapses.
-The system with yearly collapses develops to a system with shallower channels because collapses occur primarily in the main channel.
-The distribution of the secondary channel depths migrates towards the depth distribution of the main channel, whereas the number of connecting channels increases (Figure 9f).
+The system with yearly collapses to a system with shallower channels because collapses occur primarily in μ (1 m) σ (m) Scen ario Scenario Scale Initial Control 2 3 Initial Control 2 3 Main -23.91 -26.16 -25.79 -25.73 8.16 10.95 11.13 11.02 Secondary -15.65 -17.41 -17.88 -19.15 7.19 10.87 10.11 11.93 Connecting -10.60 -12.23 -10.62 -12.35 6.60 8.00 5.95 7.09